Summary

 Real-life examples of these tactics:

-- A pedestrian accident victim is offered a quick lowball payout that barely covers their bodily injury costs, only to realize later that their medical bills are much higher.
+- A pedestrian accident victim is offered a quick, lowball payout that barely covers their bodily injury costs, only to realize later that their medical bills are much higher.

-- A motorcycle accident survivor is told by an insurance agent that they don’t need a police report, only to have their accident claim denied due to lack of evidence.
+- A motorcycle accident survivor is told by an insurance agent that they don’t need a police report, only to have their accident claim denied due to a lack of evidence.

 Don’t let insurance companies dictate your future.
 Our award-winning team at Farahi Law Firm fights back against insurance delays and ensures you meet all legal deadlines.